Andyargueasae/chloroscan/docs/source/main/how_to_run.rst

 Below lists those arguments for ChloroScan.
  - ``--Inputs-assembly``: Path to fasta format assembly of contigs from all sorts of organisms.
  - ``--Inputs-depth-txt``: Path to a tab-separated text storing abundance of each contig in the sample.
 The first column is the contig id, and the second column is the average depth of contig.
-We also accept this format with the command changed into ``--Inputs-depth-profile``.
- - ``--Inputs-alignment``: Path to the folder containing alignment files of the contigs.
+ - ``--Inputs-alignment``: Path to the folder containing bam alignment files of the contigs.
 The alignment files should be in bam format, and named as "sample_name.bam".
 The sample name will be extracted from the bam file name by removing the ".bam" suffix.
 The sample name will be used in the downstream analysis and output files.
  - ``--Inputs-batch-name``: Name of the batch.
 This will be used in the downstream analysis and output files.
+Used to identify data from different running batches.
  - ``--outputdir``: Path to the output directory of the workflow.
 The final results will be stored in this directory.
 The intermediate results will be stored in a subdirectory called "working" under the output directory.
 The default value is "output".
  - ``--tmpdir``: Path to the temporary directory of the workflow.
 The default value is "tmp".
- - ``--binning-universal-length-cutoff``: Length cutoff for universal binning.
+ - ``--binning-universal-length-cutoff``: Contig length cutoff for universal binning.
 Contigs shorter than this length will be filtered out before binning.
 The default value is 1500bp.
  - ``--binning-snakemake-env``: Customized snakemake environment for binny to run.
 If not specified, the default conda environment will be used.
  - ``--binning-mantis-env``: Customized Mantis virtual environment to have mantis_pfa installed, annotating genes.
 If not specified, the default conda environment will be used.
  - ``--binning-outputdir``: Path to the output directory of the binning.
 The default value is "binny_output".
  - ``--binning-clustering-epsilon-range``: Range of epsilon values for HDBSCAN clustering.
 The default value is "0.250,0.000".
  - ``--binning-clustering-hdbscan-min-sample-range``: Range of min_samples values for HDBSCAN clustering, larger value means larger MAGs.
-The default value is "1,4,7,10".
+The default value is "1,5,10".
  - ``--binning-bin-quality-purity``: Minimum purity for bin quality.
 The default value is 95.
  - ``--binning-bin-quality-starting-completeness``: Starting completeness for bin quality.
 Binny uses a sliding completeness to filter bins.
 The default value is 92.5.
  - ``--binning-bin-quality-min-completeness``: Minimum completeness for bin quality.
-The default value is 72.5.
+The default value is 50.
  - ``--corgi-min-length``: Minimum length of contigs to be processed by CORGI.
 The default value is 500bp.
  - ``--corgi-save-filter``: Save the filtered contigs by CORGI (Note: may take long time).
 The default value is no-corgi-save-filter.
  - ``--corgi-batch-size``: Batch size for CORGI to infer contigs' taxonomic labels.
 The default value is 1.